 - Have at least one lower-case letter (Hrbp); all uppercase won’t work (HRBP)

-- Match exactly as listed for Workplace Analytics’ Required and Reserved optional attributes, including for case sensitivity (for example PersonId and HireDate)
+- Match exactly as listed for Workplace Analytics’ Required and Reserved optional attributes, including for those that are case sensitive, such as LevelDesignation and Organization

-The field values in the data row must comply with the following formatting rules:
+The field values in data rows must comply with the following formatting rules:

 - The required PersonId and ManagerId field values must be a valid email address (for example, email@example.com).